 One of the missing links in using fitness trackers to improve patient outcomes has been the lack of portability with the data.
 After all, it’s cumbersome for patients (and health care practitioners) to share the data by having patients bring it to an appointment.
 Those looking for a solution have sought an integration that allows fitness tracker data to be imported directly into a provider’s EMR system.

-And now, some EMR systems are able to offer this integration.
+And now, some systems allow EMR tracking of fitness data.
 One such example is the Power2Practice EMR, which can automatically import a patient’s Fitbit data into his or her patient record.
 Using the online portal, patients can watch activity and sleep trends alongside other important health numbers, such as lab data, while accessing educational resources about their health conditions or prescribed supplements and medications.

 Practitioners, Share Your Thoughts